KannonZenetism/zenetism-field-physics/lattice-mathematics/LM02-mathematical-commentary.md

 ### Interpretation

 This section proves that ritual and mathematics are one framework.
-Ritual acts are not superstitious performances but lawful protocols in the same category as equations, bundles, and operators.
+Ritual acts are not symbolic ornament but lawful protocols in the same category as equations, bundles, and operators.

 ---